evancohen/smart-mirror/Fitbit-README.md

 #### Setup your config.js file

+Now, head over to the main config.js file and set the enabled property value to 'true'.
+This will enable fitbit stats to be displayed in the UI and allow the API calls to Fitbit to work.

-Now, head over to the main config.js file and enter your Client ID key and Client secret for Fitbit under the fitbit creds section, and be sure that the callback URL you specified in your Fitbit personal application entry is set to the same value as redirect_uri in config.js.
+Now enter your Client ID key and Client secret for Fitbit under the fitbit creds section in the fitbit-service.js file (fitbitConfig object at the top of the file), and be sure that the callback URL you specified in your Fitbit personal application entry is set to the same value as redirect_uri in the fitbitConfig object.
 This is so that when you do the initial auth with Fitbit, their auth process takes redirects back to http://localhost:4000 - and the server running in express on port 4000 will get the callback request from fitbit and be able to persist save your token.
 This is a once off process.
 After this, the fb-token.json file is persisted and the OAuth2 library included will handle refresh tokens automatically as needed from Fitbit.

 #### First time run